jurumliyah/ChatApp/README.md

 # Chatify
 ### Chatify is a Desktop Chat Application developed in Java.
 This Application allows multiple clients to chat in different rooms.
-Users can also chat with another user privately.
+Users can also chat with another users privately.
 Graphic User Interface is responsive, and also offers user to change theme color.

 #### Project consists of 2 main running programms: